Skip to main content

 What Makes a Paywall Dynamic?

 A static paywall applies the same rule to every visitor: read three articles, then subscribe.
 It does not matter if you arrived from a newsletter link as a loyal reader who has visited 40 times, or if you are a first-time visitor who stumbled in from a Google search.
-Same wall, same offer, same conversion rate.
+Both see the same wall and the same offer, so both convert at the same rate.

 A dynamic paywall changes the equation.
 It reads behavioral signals in real time and adjusts when the prompt appears, what it says, and what offer it extends based on that individual's engagement pattern.